-Black hat SEOs use aggressive SEO strategies which are focused on search engines and not the users, and usually don’t follow the search engine guidelines.
-Often, they are afraid that doing high-quality work to boost the search engine rankings will take too much time, so they often go with shortcuts which aren’t exactly laid out in Google’s best practices.
+Black hat SEOs use aggressive SEO strategies which are focused on search engines and not the users and usually don’t follow the search engine guidelines.
+Often, they are afraid that doing high-quality work to boost the search engine rankings will take too much time, so they often go with shortcuts that aren’t exactly laid out in Google’s best practices.

 However, for business owners, keeping up with the changing SEO activities has become a tough challenge.
-Search engines are constantly updating the algorithms to ensure the very best, unique and most relevant online experiences to the visitors.
+Search engines are constantly updating their algorithms to ensure the very best, most unique, and most relevant online experiences for visitors.

 Search engine algorithms are just like a bottle of milk, they are designed to make the good content (the cream) rise to the top, and the less preferential content sink to the bottom.
 It is important to stay proactive with the search engine alterations as much as possible or find out a reputed consultant or agency to help you do so.

-With that said, here are 3 black hat SEO techniques which you should avoid:
+With that said, here are 3 black hat SEO techniques that you should avoid:

-Publishing the content which doesn’t provide real value to the users is the ground for Google’s Panda penalties.
+Publishing content that doesn’t provide real value to the users is the ground for Google’s Panda penalties.
 So, when it comes to content, here’s what you should avoid:

-Because producing valuable, high quality content takes a lot of time and effort, some people take the content from other websites and reuse/repurpose it to publish it on their website.
+Because producing valuable, high-quality content takes a lot of time and effort, some people take the content from other websites and reuse/repurpose it to publish it on their websites.
 If you think that you can produce great content without the pain of creating the original content on your own.
-Not actually…… Google doesn’t like to see same content spread across multiple websites and they are very particular about duplicate content.
+Not actually…… Google doesn’t like to see the same content spread across multiple websites and they are very particular about duplicate content.
 To republish an article on your website, you should have the permission of the original author, or you’ll run the risk of a Google penalty.

-But today, Google is loves the content which provides real value to searchers.
-This clearly means over-optimizing is out and emphasis is on giving the most comprehensive answer to a user’s search queries is absolutely in.
+But today, Google is loving content that provides real value to searchers.
+This clearly means over-optimizing is out and the emphasis on giving the most comprehensive answer to a user’s search queries is absolutely in.

 If you think that by hiding links or text, you can include lots of links back to your site without the search engine even knowing about it.
 You’re mistaken!
 Google bots are smart enough and easily come to know if your website has any hidden links or text.
 The fact is that if you’re having hidden links, Google crawlers can see a different website than your visitors.
 This might turn out to be one of the easiest ways to get penalized and see a drop in your rankings.

-If one website offers to link to another, they might think that it’s a good idea linking back to each other in order to get a bit of link juice in return.
+If one website offers to link to another, they might think that it’s a good idea to link back to each other in order to get a bit of link juice in return.

 But this concept of reciprocal links makes sense only if there’s a purpose for both websites to link to each other.
 But if the entire purpose of this practice is “link juice,” you’ll be running the risk of getting penalized.

-If we talk about Google, the most crucial ranking factor is the quality and quantity of links backing to a website.
-So, it’s an obvious thing that buying links from high domain authority websites is the quicker and easy way to get back-links without putting in much efforts.
+If we talk about Google, the most crucial ranking factor is the quality and quantity of links backing a website.
+So, it’s obvious thing that buying links from high domain authority websites is the quick and easy way to get backlinks without putting in much effort.